my boyfriend doesn’t want to get married

 Try to communicate your decision respectfully, remembering that he is allowed to make the best decision for him.
 While you may be angry and upset, don’t try to convince or guilt-trip him into changing his mind.

-You deserve to be with someone excited to marry you.
+You deserve to be with someone that is excited and wants to marry you.
 And if he isn’t then breaking up is the best thing you could have done.

 What is the purpose of marriage?

-Even though there are multiple reasons why someone may want to get married, here is what I believe the purpose of marriage is.
+Even though there are common reasons why someone may want to get married, here is what I believe the purpose of marriage is.

 The purpose of marriage is to share a life.

 It’s a lifelong commitment in which both of you vow to be there for each other through thick and thin.
-It’s a way of declaring your love to each other that brings emotional, physical, and mental safety and security.
+It’s a way to declare your love to each other that brings emotional, physical, and mental safety and security.

 Is marriage just a piece of paper

-Of course, when we talk about the purpose of marriage, many people will argue saying that it’s a government-made institution that is overhauled.
+Of course, when we talk about the institution of marriage, many people will argue that it’s a government-made institution that is overhauled.

 And I understand that perspective.
 However, I don’t believe that marriage is just a piece of paper.

-However, before you settle for less than what you want, I want you to think about your future.
+However, before you settle for less than what you want, I want you to think about the rest of your life.

 I’m sure just reading those two scenarios evoke very different feelings inside of you.